yantavares/ascii.mp4/README.md

 # calabreso.txt

+** Oi TikTok!
+To preparando executáveis pro projeto rodar direto (sem qualquer configuração necessária) tanto no Windows como no Linux.
+Vou deixar o vídeo do Calabreso por padrão também! **
+** Obrigado pelo suporte e pelas :star: **

-**video.txt** is a project that takes a video as input, converts each frame into ASCII art using any font you want, and offers two output modes:
+This is a project that takes a video as input, converts each frame into ASCII art using any font you want, and offers two output modes:

 1. Plays a text-based video output inside your terminal.
 2. Saves the ASCII frames as a rendered `.mp4` file in the `output` directory.